jnozzi/cocoadev.com/SiteContent/General/AddItemsToPopup.markdown

 ----

 Is it possible this isn't mentioned anywhere else on the site?
-It doesn't seem to be, even though it's certainly a [[CommonProblem]].
+It doesn't seem to be, even though it's certainly a General/CommonProblem.

-You can add items to your [[NSPopUpButton]] by simply dragging menu items in from the menu palette in [[InterfaceBuilder]].
-They're menus just like the menus in your [[MainMenu]].nib, and so you can manipulate them as such.
+You can add items to your General/NSPopUpButton by simply dragging menu items in from the menu palette in General/InterfaceBuilder.
+They're menus just like the menus in your General/MainMenu.nib, and so you can manipulate them as such.